martinpetkovski/martinpetkovski.github.io/n/pages/code-standard-cpp.md

 	bool CheckWalking();

+## Unreal Engine specifics

+Template classes are prefixed by T.

+	template <typename ObjectType>
+	class TAttribute

+Classes that inherit from UObject are prefixed by U.

+	class UActorComponent

+Classes that inherit from AActor are prefixed by A.

+	class AActor

+Classes that inherit from SWidget are prefixed by S.

+	class SCompoundWidget

+Classes that are abstract interfaces are prefixed by I.

+	class IAnalyticsProvider

+Epic's concept-alike struct types are prefixed by C.

+	struct CStaticClassProvider
+	{
+		template <typename T>
+		auto Requires(UClass*& ClassRef) -> decltype(
+			ClassRef = T::StaticClass()
+		);
+	};

+Enums are prefixed by E.

+	enum class EColorBits
+	{
+	    ECB_Red,
+	    ECB_Green,
+	    ECB_Blue
+	};

+Boolean variables must be prefixed by b.

+	bPendingDestruction
+	bHasFadedIn

+A typedef of a particular template instantiation is no longer a template and should be prefixed accordingly.

+	typedef TArray<FMytype> FArrayOfMyTypes;

+Disambiguate template parameters from aliases by using an In prefix:

+	template <typename InElementType>
+	class TContainer
+	{
+	public:
+	    using ElementType = InElementType;
+	};

+Macro names should be fully capitalized with words separated by underscores, and prefixed with UE_.

+	#define UE_AUDIT_SPRITER_IMPORT

 ## Indentation

 Indent using tabs.
 Tabs are 4 characters.

-Rationale: It's enough to be clear and is the default in most good IDEs (i.e. Visual Studio).
+> Rationale: It's enough to be clear and is the default in most good IDEs (i.e. Visual Studio).

 If you are indenting more than 5 times, you should consider splitting the function.

 Don't put multiple statements on a single line unless you have something to hide:

-	if (condition) DontDoThis();
+	if (Condition) DontDoThis();
 	DoSomethingEverytime();

 Don't put multiple assignments on a single line.

-	dontDoThis = 6; please = 7;
+	DontDoThis = 6; Please = 7;

 ## Line length

 The preferred column limit is 120 characters.

-Rationale: A vertically oriented monitor (1080p) on 100% document zoom will fit all lines of 120 characters comfortably.
+> Rationale: A vertically oriented monitor (1080p) on 100% document zoom will fit all lines of 120 characters comfortably.

 If you have to split the line because you've reached the character limit, consider simplifying the expression.
 An exception are lengthy strings which should be split in multiple lines.